 Telehealth Webinar Series for Women's Health Providers

-Join ODH in partnership with the Upper Midwest Telehealth Resource Center for a series of free webinars focused on all things telehealth.
+ODH has partnered with the Upper Midwest Telehealth Resource Center for a series of free webinars focused on all things telehealth.
 Including but not limited to the foundations of virtual care, optimizing telehealth workflow logistics, virtual visit etiquette, virtual physical examination considerations, billing, and more!
 This webinar series will occur through September 2024.
-See the list below for current offerings.
-This site will be updated frequently as webinar offerings are planned.

 Virtual Telehealth Delivery Training for Women's Health Providers